VictorDavis/GeoConvexHull/README.md

 ## The Convex Hull Problem

-Given $n$ points on a flat Euclidean plane, draw the smallest possible polygon containing all of these points.
+Given n points on a flat Euclidean plane, draw the smallest possible polygon containing all of these points.
 This is the classic [Convex Hull Problem](http://en.wikipedia.org/wiki/Convex_hull).
 An intuitive algorithm for solving this problem can be found in [Graham Scanning](http://en.wikipedia.org/wiki/Graham_scan).

 ## The Spherical Case

 There are several problems with extending this to the spherical case:
 - All of the points must be in the same hemisphere for a definition of "polygon" to make sense.
 No problem, we can just require that of our input, run a test, and stop execution if this requirement is violated.
 - The center of lng/lat points on a map is *not* mean(lng),mean(lat).
-A better definition of "center" is had by taking the average of every point's $(x,y,z)$ coordinates and projecting that point back to the surface.
+A better definition of "center" is had by taking the average of every point's (x,y,z) coordinates and projecting that point back to the surface.
 - The angle of two points relative to a third is *not* atan(dlat/dlng).
 - The cross product calculation of two vectors on the sphere's surface is different.
 - Data has to be normalized when adding/subtracting near the poles and the international dateline.